rqbazan/the-beer-bar-api/docs/decisions/0001-clean-architecture.md

 - **Use Cases**: This layer will contain the business rules of the system.
 For instance, `create_order`, `get_order`, `update_order`, etc.

-- **Adapters**: This layer will contain the implementation of the interfaces defined in the domain ports, as well as the REST API application which is a entry point of the system.
+- **Adapters**: This layer will contain the implementation of the interfaces defined in the domain ports, as well as the REST app which is a entry point of the system.

 ## Consequences